-UNIS Hanoi Technology Vision
+UNIS Hanoi Technology Programme

 Our vision is that UNIS Hanoi will be a leader in the region in the use of technology for learning.
 We believe that technology, when used appropriately, provides opportunities to support, engage, enhance and transform student learning.

 UNIS Hanoi strives to create learning experiences where technology is integrated through all curriculum areas in the context of classroom learning.
 We seek to equip the students with the skills and knowledge they need to learn and live productively in an increasingly digital world.
 Our aspiration for tech integration comes from the ISTE 2016 Standards for Students.